 The homepage provides a general overview of what Oracle does giving users a chance to explore a solution to their problem themselves.
 It is designed to be a browsing experience and doesn’t persuade visitors to convert on any one specific offer.
 Conversely, a segmented post-click page, understands what the user is looking for from their query and gives them the exact information they need.

-Segmented post-click experiences give you a better chance
+Segmented post-click landing pages give you a better chance

-To avoid wasting ad clicks you need to pay as much attention to post-click experiences as you do your ads.
-This involves devoting time to personalizing post-click experiences for each audience segment that clicks an ad.
+To avoid wasting ad clicks you need to pay as much attention to post-click landing pages as you do your ads.
+This involves devoting time to personalizing post-click landing pages for each audience segment that clicks an ad.

-No more generic landing pages, advertising conversions are more likely to occur if each ad is connected to an individual, relevant post-click experience.
+No more generic landing pages, advertising conversions are more likely to occur if each ad is connected to an individual, relevant post-click landing page.
 This is exactly what Oracle does in each example above.

-See how to create unique post-click experiences with Instapage and establish 1:1 page relevancy.
+See how to create unique post-click landing pages with Instapage and establish 1:1 page relevancy.
 Get your own Instapage personalization demo today.

 See the Instapage Enterprise Plan in Action.